semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

 ## Two Examples

-The following two examples are using Docker Registry for storing the generated Docker images, which means that you will have to login to Docker Registry first.
+The following two examples are using Docker Registry for storing and retrieving the generated Docker images, which means that you will have to login to the Docker Registry first.

 ### Using SEMAPHORE\_WORKFLOW\_ID

-There is a Docker image that is created in a pipeline that is defined in `.semaphore/semaphore.yml` and stored in the cache.
-You want to be able to access that Docker image from all the blocks of `.semaphore/semaphore.yml` as well as the two pipelines that are auto promoted and are defined in `.semaphore/p1.yml` and `.semaphore/p2.yml`. `.semaphore/semaphore.yml` auto promotes `.semaphore/p1.yml`, which auto promotes `.semaphore/p2.yml`.
+There is a Docker image that is created in a pipeline that is defined in `.semaphore/semaphore.yml` and stored in the Docker Registry.
+You want to be able to access that Docker image from all the blocks of `.semaphore/semaphore.yml` as well as the two pipelines that are auto promoted and are defined in `.semaphore/p1.yml` and `.semaphore/p2.yml`.
+`.semaphore/semaphore.yml` auto promotes `.semaphore/p1.yml`,
+which auto promotes `.semaphore/p2.yml`.

 This section will explain how you can do that by presenting three sample pipeline files.
-All three pipelines are using the `SEMAPHORE_WORKFLOW_ID` environment variable.
+All three pipelines are using the `SEMAPHORE_WORKFLOW_ID` environment variable to name the Docker image.

 The contents of `.semaphore/semaphore.yml` are as follows: